dpaulat/supercell-wx-docs/index.rst

 NEXRAD Level 2 and Level 3 data, and severe weather alerts.
 It displays continuously updating weather data on top of a responsive map, providing the capability to monitor weather events using reflectivity, velocity, and other products.
+Extended functionality, including weather reports and lightning data can be added using placefiles.

-Future versions of the application will bring features such as weather reports, lightning data, placefile support, and much more.
+Future versions of the application will continue to bring additional features.
 See the development roadmap for details.

 .. toctree::
    :maxdepth: 1